kjinghong74/UFOs/README.md

 ## **Results**
 - The users can filter the table according to Date, City, State, Country, and Shape of the UFO sightings.
-A complete data table is displaced on the webpage after initial loading, if user want to filter the UFO sightings identified in certain state, such as in ak, the the user need enter "ak" in the table filter of "Enter State".
+A complete data table is displaced on the webpage after initial loading, if user want to filter the UFO sightings identified in certain state, such as in ak, user need enter "ak" in the table filter of "Enter State".
 Then the table will only show UFO sightings in ak (Fig 1).
 If user is further interested in "sphere" shape of the UFOs in ak, they can then enter "sphere" in the table filter of "Enter Shape".
 This will only bring the data showing the UFO in sphere shape in ak (Fig 2).

 Figure 1: